 British interest is spearheaded by Scottish star Eilish McColgan.
 McColgan, the 2022 Commonwealth Games 10,000m champion, is making her long-awaited debut over 26.2 miles.

 Other British women to look out for include Rose Harvey, who finished last year’s Paris Olympic marathon despite sustaining a broken leg during the race.
-Charlotte Purdue, the third-fastest British female marathoner of all time.
-Phily Bowden, who went ninth on the all-time British list when she ran 2:25:47 at the 2024 BMW Berlin Marathon and Lucy Reid, who ran 2:26:35 on her marathon debut in Malaga in December 2024.
+Charlotte Purdue, the third-fastest British female marathoner of all time and Phily Bowden, who went ninth on the all-time British list when she ran 2:25:47 at the 2024 BMW Berlin Marathon.

 Men’s Race

-The elite men’s race sees defending champion Alex Mutiso (KEN) return to defend his title.
-Mutiso’s win at last year’s TCS London Marathon was the biggest of his career.
-It helped him win selection on the Kenyan marathon team for the Paris Olympic Games where he finished in 21st place.
+The elite men’s race (full start list here) sees defending champion Alexander Mutiso Munyao (KEN) return to defend his title.
+Munyao’s win at last year’s TCS London Marathon was the biggest of his career and helped him win selection on the Kenyan marathon team for the Paris Olympic Games.

-Joining Cairess are top British runners Mahamed Mahamed (who finished fourth last year in London to secure his place at the Paris Olympics), Jack Rowe, Olympians Phil Sesemann and Marc Scott, and triathlon superstar Alex Yee.
+Top British runners include Mahamed Mahamed (who finished fourth last year in London to secure his place at the Paris Olympics), Jack Rowe, Olympian Phil Sesemann and Jake Smith.
+Triathlon superstar Alex Yee, will also be in the mix.
 Yee, the men’s gold medallist and team bronze medallist in the triathlon at Paris 2024, is making his marathon debut.

 Who will reign supreme in the latest running of this iconic race?
-All will be revealed on the streets of the capital on one of the great dates in the sporting calendar!
+All will be revealed on the streets of the capital and London Marathon spectating is free at one of the great dates in the UK sporting calendar!

 Wheelchair Women’s Race